-15. Council of Governors - disqualification and removal
+15. Council of Governors- disqualification and removal

-- 15.1 The following may not become or continue as a member of the Council of Governors: - 15.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 15.1.2 a person who has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - 15.1.3 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her; - 15.1.4 a person, who within the preceding five years has been convicted in the British Islands of any offence if he/she was detained under a Court order made pursuant to the Mental Health Act 1983 for a period of not less than three months; - 15.1.5 a person who, within the preceding five years has been subject to an Anti-Social Behaviour Order made under the Crime and Disorder Act 1998 as amended; - 15.1.6 a person who has at any time been subject to the notification requirements under Part 2 of the Sexual Offences Act 2003 or a Sex Offenders Order made under the Crime and Disorder Act 1998 as amended; - 15.1.7 an 'unfit person' as defined in the trust's provider licence (as may be amended from time to time). - 15.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 15.3 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 6.
+- 15.1 The following may not become or continue as a member of the Council of Governors - 15.1.1 A person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged

+- 15.1.2 A person who has made a composition or arrangement with or granted a deed for his/her creditors and has not been discharged in respect of it - 15.1.3 A person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without an option of a fine) was imposed on him/her - 15.1.4 A person who within the preceding five years has been convicted in the British Islands of any offence if he/she was detained under a court order made pursuant to the Mental Health Act 1983 for a period of not less than three months - 15.1.5 A person who within the preceding five years has been subject to an Anti-Social Behaviour order made under the Crime and Disorder Act 1998 as amended - 15.1.6 A person who is included in any barred list established under Safeguarding Vulnerable Adults Act 2006 or any equivalent list.
+A person who has at any time been subject to the notification requirements under part 2 of the Sexual Offences Act 2003 or a Sex Offenders Order made under the Crime and Disorder Act 1998 as amended - 15.1.7 An 'unfit person' as defined in the trust's provider license (as may be amended from time to time. - 15.1.8 A person who is a spouse, partner, parent or child of a member of the Council of Governors or Board of Directors.